robertdebock/terraform-aws-vault/examples/replication/README.md

 8. Enable DR secondary on vault-eu-1: `vault write sys/replication/dr/secondary/enable token=WRAPPING_TOKEN_FROM_EU_0`
 9. Enable DR secondary on vault-us-1: `vault write sys/replication/dr/secondary/enable token=WRAPPING_TOKEN_FROM_US_0`

+> NOTE: After enabling secondary replication, the auto-pilot configuration is wiped and needs to be re-applied.

 ### Status in the lifecycle of Vault PR + DR